 The security situation is extremely dangerous.
 This may be due to a very high threat of terrorist attack, widespread armed conflict and or dangerous levels of violent crime.
 If you are already in a destination where we advise that you "do not travel" you should consider leaving unless you have compelling reasons to stay.

-Each travel advisory is graded against the levels outlined above; this is shown in a continuum bar at the top of each travel advice page.
-Some advisories show more than one level, this may occur when the overall country is at a certain level, but different regions within the country are assessed to be at higher or lower levels due to particular risks or safety concerns.
+Each travel advisory is graded against the levels outlined above; this is shown in a coloured bar at the top of the summary section of each travel advisory.
+Some advisories show more than one level.
+This may occur when the overall country is at a certain level, but different regions within the country are assessed to be at higher or lower levels due to particular risks or safety concerns.

 How current is the information?

 The information provided in our travel advisories is kept under constant review.
-Every travel advisory is reissued on a quarterly basis, but if developments in a specific country require more frequent updates, these will be reflected in the relevant travel advisory.
+Every travel advisory is subject to a full review at least once every six months, but if developments in a specific country require more frequent updates, these will be reflected in the relevant travel advisory.

 Our Consular Emergency Centre (which operates 24-hours a day) and our network of missions overseas provide us with regular updates of security and related developments around the world.
 Travel advisories are updated promptly in response to these developments.
 We encourage Australians to not only read travel advisories before they leave, but also to subscribe to our email notification service.

 Travel advice is not updated simply to reflect the fact that a security incident overseas has occurred.
 Travel advice is not a news service that reports on all incidents.
 The travel advice may contain examples of security incidents from the recent past but these serve as an example of the sorts of threats mentioned in the advice.
 When security incidents occur overseas, we assess the risk to Australians travellers - if the level of risk has not changed, the travel advice will not be changed.